nkoster/trackseek/README.md

 fingerprints.sqlite
 ```

-Using `.env` makes the database location explicit and stable.
+Using `.env` can make the database location explicit and stable.
 That is useful when you want the DB file to stay in a fixed place,
 regardless of how or from where you start the program.